pscholl/glass_snippets/README.md

  A Camera service that allows to record normal video and time lapses in background.
  Recording with a framerate > 25fps automatically turns on audio recording.
  The preview is displayed constantly, at a specified location with a specified size.

+## Head Image View

+ Use the AHRS of Glass to watch parts of a zoomed in Image.
+ Similar to the Google Glass Team Easter Egg.